tmrd993/quickquerytmdb/README.md

 - Get collection of tv-shows based on query

 # How-to
 Note that this library can't be used without an API-Key.
 Use the link above to get one.
+This is also still a WIP (it's still fully functional right now) so you'll have to clone the project and package it yourself.

 ## Searching for specific movies/TV-shows